 Are test results a good way to measure teacher quality?

 Student tests cannot reliably, validly and fairly be used to judge educators.
 Researchers looked at popular value-added methods of teacher evaluation and found them fraught with errors and unreliable.
 One researcher concluded that “a teacher’s performance evaluation may pivot on what amounts to a statistical roll of the dice.”
 The negative consequences for teaching and learning will only intensify when educators are judged “in significant part” by student test scores, which is a requirement in both RTTT and NCLB waivers.
 Knowledge of the arbitrary and inaccurate consequences will deter some strong young candidates from becoming teachers or principals, and drive good, experienced educators away from working in the most high-need schools.

 Don’t standardized tests provide accountability?

-Are other methods of assessment as reliable as standardized multiple-choice tests?
+Are other methods of assessment reliable?

 How do other nations evaluate their students?